Maintaining Permanent Residence

 Abandoning Permanent Resident Status

-You may also lose your permanent resident status by intentionally abandoning it.
-You may be found to have abandoned your status if you:
+You may also lose your permanent resident status by intentionally abandoning it, including but not limited to:

-- Move to another country, intending to live there permanently.
+- Moving to another country and intending to live there permanently;

-Remain outside of the United States for an extended period of time, unless you intended this to be a temporary absence, as shown by:
+- Remaining outside of the United States for an extended period of time, unless it’s a temporary absence, as shown by:

 - The reason for your trip;

-- How long you intended to be absent from the United States;
+- How long you planned to be absent from the United States;

 - Any other circumstances of your absence; and